adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 -------------------------------------|--------------------------------------------------------------
-abs:(QSO "dark energy")              | papers containing both "QSO" and "dark energy" in their abstract abs:(QSO OR "dark energy")           | papers containing either "QSO" or "dark energy in their abstract author:"huchra, j" abs:cfa           | papers by J. Huchra which have "cfa" in their abstract author:"huchra, j" OR abs:"great wall" | papers by J. Huchra or which mention "great wall" in their abstract author:"huchra, j" -title:2mass      | papers by "J. Huchra" but excludes ones with "2mass" in their title author:"huchra, j" NOT title:2mass   | same as above
+abs:(QSO "dark energy")              | papers containing both "QSO" and "dark energy" in their abstract abs:(QSO OR "dark energy")           | papers containing either "QSO" or "dark energy in their abstract author:&ldquo;huchra, j" abs:cfa           | papers by J. Huchra which have "cfa" in their abstract author:&ldquo;huchra, j" OR abs:&ldquo;great wall" | papers by J. Huchra or which mention "great wall" in their abstract author:&ldquo;huchra, j" -title:2mass      | papers by "J. Huchra" but excludes ones with "2mass" in their title author:&ldquo;huchra, j" NOT title:2mass   | same as above

 ### Synonyms and Acronyms